-Canon 50D versus Canon 5D Mark II
+Canon 50D vs 5D Mark II

 The Canon EOS 50D and the Canon EOS 5D Mark II are two digital cameras that were officially introduced, respectively, in August 2008 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (50D) and a full frame (5D Mark II) sensor.
-The 50D has a resolution of 15.1 megapixel, whereas the 5D Mark II provides 21 MP.
+The 50D has a resolution of 15.1 megapixels, whereas the 5D Mark II provides 21 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is notably larger (10 percent) than the Canon 50D.
 Moreover, the 5D Mark II is slightly heavier (3 percent) than the 50D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.